loadsaver/WIT_TEST/README.md

 ```
 # Get the URL from the repository owner's repo as usual.
 It will be of the form
 git clone git@github.com:<username>/<assignment>.git
+# Clones your fork of the repository into the current directory in terminal